In this guide we’ll take a look at the best cordless drills.

-In fact, there are an elite few that I highly recommend – and that’s whether you’re a seasoned pro or an amateur DIYer.
+In fact, there are an elite few that we recommend – and that’s whether you’re a seasoned pro or an amateur DIYer.

 Three members of our team personally own the Bosch PSB 1800 18V Cordless Hammer Drill and it’s fantastic.
 Great precision.
 Extremely powerful.
 And relatively cheap.

-But there’s a few more I think are worth your consideration too.
+But there’s a few more that are worth your consideration too.
 Read on to find the best cordless drill for your needs.

 What does the “best cordless drill” actually mean?
 We all have different requirements.
 Are you looking to be a self-styled handyman who puts up pictures or curtain rails at weekends or fixes the odd cupboard door?
 Perhaps you have to manoeuvre into small spaces like an electrician or drill fittings into ceilings?
 Maybe you have to spend more time outdoors drilling fixings into concrete or driving long screws into timber?
 Or you are developing a new hobby or craft where you need to drill perfectly sized holes and precision is more important?

 And what you are drilling into is also important.
 It could be relatively soft material like wood or plastic, harder material such as metal, brick, masonry or ceramics, or into very hard surfaces such as concrete, stone or rock.

 The best cordless drill solves all these problems!
 Our comprehensive buying guide will help you choose the right drill and it follows our recommendations below.

 By far and away drill drivers and hammer drill drivers are the most popular types of cordless drill out there.
 For a general purpose drill it is probably better to go with the more versatile hammer drill driver because you have the option of drilling into masonry and concrete.
 On the other hand if this is not so important, a drill driver would most certainly fit the bill.